arlandfran/anime-corner-rankings-old/README.md

 - As a user I want to be able to select and view each anime so that I can find out more information about it.
 - As a user I want to be able to see what anime streaming platform each anime is available on so that I can watch the anime for myself if I am interested.
 - As a user I want to be able to see what was popular last week or further back so that I can track popularity trends or discover new anime.
-- As a user I want to be able to vote for the current week's anime so that I can contribute to the rankings.
+- As a user I want to be able to vote for the current week's top anime so that I can contribute to the rankings.

 ### Design